What is SaaS

 Normalize thinking about money!
 For the sustainability of your SaaS product, it’s very important to think about how your platform is going to earn money.
 The most popular stream of revenue for SaaS projects is a subscription when users pay a regular fee to access the service.
 Some platforms also run ads and offer premium services for an extra charge.

-Multi-tenancy refers to multiple customers, it’s an architecture approach in which a single instance of a software application is meant to serve several different tenants at once.
-The approach has its advantages: multi-tenant solutions are more affordable and easy to set up, manage, and maintain.
+Multi-tenancy refers to multiple customers, it’s an architecture approach in which a single software application is meant to serve several different tenants at once.
+The approach has its advantages: multi-tenant solutions are more affordable and easier to set up, manage, and maintain.

 Before working on UI design services and UX for your SaaS platform, you need to plan the solution and create mockups for the interface.